BayAreaMetro/zoning/README.md

 * 1820670 parcel intersections with zoning (many to many join--st_intersects)

-* 1311776 parcels intersect with one zoning geometry
+* 1311776 parcels intersect with only one zoning geometry

 * 462655 parcels intersect with more than 1 zoning geometry

 see process/source_intersection_zoning.sql for how this was done

-We selected the 1311776 parcels that intersect with one zoning geometry and inserted those into the table.
+We selected the 1311776 parcels that intersect with only one zoning geometry and inserted those into the table.

 ####Intersection Conflict Resolution and Identifying Further Zoning Source Data